rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Compiled/R20 - rulebook.md

 Grappling is a kind of melee attack.
 The target of your grapple must be no more than one size larger than you, and it must be within your reach.
 Using at least one free hand, you try to seize the target by making a grapple check, an Athletics check contested by the target’s Athletics or Acrobatics check (the target chooses the skill to use).

+## Manobras
+Manobras são tipos especiais de ataques corpo-a-corpo que podem ser executadas.
+Rolam para acerto como um ataque normal, mas em vez de dar dano, causam um efeito especial:

+### Derrubar
+Você deixa o alvo caído (Veja a condição de caído: [[Conditions]]).
+Esta queda normalmente não causa dano.

+### Empurrar
+Você empurra a criatura 1 quadrado.
+Para cada 5 pontos de diferença entre o ataque e a defesa, você empurra o alvo mais 1 quadrado

+FROM THE DMG:

+#### OVERRUN
+When a creature tries to move through a hostile creature's space, the mover can try to force its way through by overrunning the hostile creature.
+As an action or a bonus action, the mover makes a Strength (Athletics) check contested by the hostile creature's Strength (Athletics) check.
+The creature attempting the overrun has advantage on this check if it is larger than the hostile creature, or disadvantage if it is smaller.
+If the mover wins the contest, it can move through the hostile creature's space once this turn.

+#### SHOVE ASIDE
+With this option, a creature uses the special shove attack from the Player's Handbook to force a target to the side, rather than away.
+The attacker has disadvantage on its Strength (Athletics) check when it does so.
+If that check is successful, the attacker moves the target 5 feet to a different space within its reach.

+#### TUMBLE
+A creature can try to tumble through a hostile creature's space, ducking and weaving past the opponent.
+As an action or a bonus action, the tumbler makes a Dexterity (Acrobatics) check contested by the hostile creature's Dexterity (Acrobatics) check.
+If the tumbler wins the contest, it can move through the hostile creature's space once this turn.

+#### CLIMB ONTO A BIGGER CREATURE
+If one creature wants to jump onto another creature, it can do so by grappling.
+A Small or Medium creature has little chance of making a successful grapple against a Huge or Gargantuan creature, however, unless magic has granted the grappler supernatural might.

+As an alternative, a suitably large opponent can be treated as terrain for the purpose of jumping onto its back or clinging to a limb.
+After making any ability checks necessary to get into position and onto the larger creature, the smaller creature uses its action to make a Strength (Athletics) or Dexterity (Acrobatics) check contested by the target's Dexterity (Acrobatics) check.
+If it wins the contest, the smaller creature successfully moves into the target creature's space and clings to its body.
+While in the target's space, the smaller creature moves with the target and has advantage on attack rolls against it.

+The smaller creature can move around within the larger creature's space, treating the space as difficult terrain.
+The larger creature's ability to attack the smaller creature depends on the smaller creature's location, and is left to your discretion.
+The larger creature can dislodge the smaller creature as an action- knocking it off, scraping it against a wall, or grabbing and throwing it- by making a Strength (Athletics) check contested by the smaller creature's Strength (Athletics) or Dexterity (Acrobatics) check.
+The smaller creature chooses which ability to use.

+#### DISARM
+A creature can use a weapon attack to knock a weapon or another item from a target's grasp.
+The attacker makes an attack roll contested by the target's Strength (Athletics) check or Dexterity (Acrobatics) check.
+If the attacker wins the contest, the attack causes no damage or other ill effect, but the defender drops the item.
+The attacker has disadvantage on its attack roll if the target is holding the item with two or more hands.
+The target has advantage on its ability check if it is larger than the attacking creature, or disadvantage if it is smaller.

+\page
 # Origins
 (Act in a similar way to races in other fantasy TTRPGs)